cogumbreiro/code-miner-tk/docs/salento-2.0.md

 the most anomalous sequence for a given location.

 *Problem (2.2): the score grows with the length of the sequence calls.*
-Our metric favours longer sequences with fewer anomalies.
+Our metric favors longer sequences with fewer anomalies.

-*Problem (3): unknown behaviour considered anomalous.* Given that `dip` favours a high average likelihood, unknown behaviours are ignored.
+*Problem (3): unknown behavior considered anomalous.* Given that `dip` favors a high average likelihood, unknown behaviors are ignored.

 *Problem (4): low next-call probability does not imply anomaly.* We propose the normalized likelihood to counter this problem.

 # State anomaly detection

+State anomaly focuses only in anomalous state variables.
+An anomalous state variable has a normalized probability below a certain threshold, eg, we used 20%.
-To compute anomaly, we ignore the probability of function calls, and instead only select any state whose normalized probability is below a certain treshold (we used 20%).
-This means that each function call in a call sequence can have at most 3 anomalies.
+Additionally, state anomaly ignores the order of function calls.
+For instance, in one of our use cases, our context has a fixed length of 3 elements, so each function call in a call sequence can have at most 3 anomalies.

 Handling false positives:

+1. Manual filtering
+2. Filter common anomalies

+**Manual filtering.** One way of reducing false positives is to filter out reports based on function names.
+Such a technique is useful whenever the state variable is *stateless*, that is, the state variable only depends on the function name, and the state variable is unaffected by any previous function calls.
+Filter lists are trivial to construct and proved effective in practice.

+*How does manual filtering leverage a language model?* Given a stateless state variables why just not forfeit the language model altogether and use the mined features directly?
+The language model helps controlling the scale of what needs to manually filtered.
+In our evaluation, the language model of the GLib API consists of 1456 functions; our filter list consists of 30 functions, the remaining 1400 were handled by the model.

+* Can we know how many functions show up?
+We need to know how many functions were *OK*, as in, what is the percentage of functions that are true positives.
+* We need to make the evaluation clearer.

+*Comparison with APISan.* There is considerably more effort in developing analysis rules, rather than creating filtering lists.
+However, rules can include more flexibility, as the domain of each state has to be considerably smaller.

+> Expand the comment above.

+*Limitations.* **TODO**

+**Filter common anomalies.** To address the limitations of manual filtering we introduce an automated way of reducing false positives: our tool filters out the most common results in a query.

+---

 1. Only suggest the user to read from a variable within a given context
-2. Use hardcoded-filtering lists to remove false positives
-3. Use a dataset frequency to filter out more common anomaly reports

 **Only suggest the user to read from a variable within a given context.** Recall that anomalies pertain to the context in which return values are read.